 Fluorescent multiplex between two different fluorophores.
 Primary antibodies (1o) bind to the target proteins on the gel.
 The gel is then incubated with a secondary antibodies (2o) that are conjugated with different fluorophores.
 The gel is then imaged using Hi-LED light sources which excite each fluorophore individually and generates fluorescence for each fluorophore which is captured by a CCD camera.

-For imaging your chemiluminescent or fluorescent western blots, the G:BOX Chemi range are the ideal choice.
+For imaging your chemiluminescent or fluorescent western blots, the G:BOX Chemi range is the ideal choice.
 Syngene has designed a versatile range of G:BOX Chemi systems to provide researchers with high performance imaging and hassle-free automation.

 Low light chemiluminescence westerns can be easily captured using GeneSys image capture software by using its binning feature to reduce exposure times.
 Binning combines pixels into 2×2, 3×3, 4×4, 5×5 and 6×6 formats to produce a super pixel which collects more light, increasing sensitivity or speeding up capture times.
 GeneSys also lets you generate one image or a series of timed images of your westerns.
 You can even image colorimetric molecular weight markers and automatically overlay them on your chemiluminescent image.